alephnull7/study-guide-generator-api/README.md

 * If the server encounters an internal error, a status code of 500 will be returned
 * If an undefined route is sent a request, a status code of 404 will be returned
+* If an attempt to create an account that already exists, one that has the same email, a status code of 409 will be returned
+* If unrecognized credentials are used to log in, a status code of 401 will be returned
+* If a request that requires a token does not have a valid token in the header, a status code of 401 will be returned
 * If a POST, PUT, or DELETE request is missing required properties in the body, a status code of 400 will be returned
 * If a POST, PUT, or DELETE request corresponds to an entity that does not exist, a status code of 204 will be returned
 * A successful POST request will return a status code of 201
 * A successful GET, PUT, or DELETE request will return a status code of 200

 ### Auth

+**These routes do not require a token in the request header.**
+**If the request is successful, the response includes a token that can be used for other requests.**

 * POST
   * `/api/auth/create`: creates the user corresponding to the information in the below body